Pokerole-Software-Development/foundry-pokerole/README.md

 - [PopOut](https://foundryvtt.com/packages/popout): Allows displaying documents in a separate window.

 The following modules are known to work and provide useful functionality:
+- [Visual Active Effects](https://foundryvtt.com/packages/visual-active-effects): Displays Active Effects such as status ailments in the top right.
 - [Quick Insert - Search Widget](https://foundryvtt.com/packages/quick-insert): Adds a search tool that can be accessed with Ctrl+Space.
 Useful for searching through the large compendiums.
 - [Next Up](https://foundryvtt.com/packages/Next-Up): Adds a config option to automatically open the active combatant's character sheet.
 Useful for Storytellers in battle.